ste-fa-no/cobalt/README.md

 # cobalt

-This repository aims to simplify handling string-based commands while being as platform-agnostic as possible.
+This repository focuses on streamlining the management of string-based commands, with an emphasis on maintaining platform independence.

 ## Installation